ysabellearaneta/ysabellearaneta.github.io/README.md

-# 👋 Hi, I’m Ysabelle Araneta
+# Hi, I’m Ysabelle 👋

-### 🚀 HR → Tech | Automation, AI, & Digital Transformation
+### HR + Tech | HR Automation Consultant | Streamlining Recruitment, Onboarding & HR Operations with AI and Automation

-I’m an **Automation & AI Workflow Consultant** specializing in designing intelligent systems that reduce manual work and improve operational clarity.
+I'm an **HR Automation Consultant** specializing in designing AI-powered workflows and automation systems that help startups and growing businesses reduce manual work, improve operational consistency, and scale HR operations more effectively.

-I build end-to-end automations, AI-powered workflows, and locally hosted or cloud based systems across HR, marketing, operations, and productivity, helping teams save time, reduce errors, and scale with confidence.
+I combine HR operations expertise with workflow automation to streamline recruitment, onboarding, reporting, and employee lifecycle management.
+Rather than simply connecting tools, I focus on building systems that support how people actually work.

 ---

-## 👩‍💻 About Me
+## About Me

+Through my experience in HR operations, recruitment, employee onboarding, reporting, and digital tool adoption, I developed a deep understanding of the operational challenges that growing teams face.
+Many HR processes are still heavily dependent on spreadsheets, repetitive administrative tasks, and disconnected systems.

+This led me to specialize in workflow automation and AI-powered HR systems.

+Today, I help organizations redesign and automate HR processes using no-code and low-code technologies, enabling teams to spend less time on manual administration and more time on strategic initiatives that support business growth.

 I began my automation journey in **2021**, driven by a curiosity to solve real-world operational bottlenecks.
 What started as experimentation quickly evolved into a dedicated practice of designing systems that bridge tool gaps, automate complex decision making, and eliminate manual repetitive tasks.